Drihmia/ACME-Education/README.md

 ```

 Run the fornt end
-- To run the production server
+- To run the front-end server on development mode
     ```bash
       cd ACME-Education/acme-education-frontend
       npm run dev
     ```
-- To run the frontend app
+- To run the build
     ```bash
       cd ACME-Education/acme-education-frontend
       npm run build
     ```
-- To run the app on a server
+- To run the front-end server on production mode:
     ```bash
       cd ACME-Education/acme-education-frontend
       npm run start
     ```

 Run the back end
-- Starting the database and populating it
+- Starting the database, populate it and run the back end
     ```bash
       cd ACME-Education
       ./pop.bash